Jimmy Carr: Stand-up comedy

-Carr performs stand-up tours continuously over most of the course of the year, taking only five weeks off between them.
-In 2003, he sold out an entire month's performances of his Edinburgh Festival show Charm Offensive by the second day of the festival.
+Carr performs stand-up tours continuously over most of the course of the year, originally taking only five weeks off between them.
+During his Terribly Funny Tour (which began pre-COVID lockdown and ended April 2024) he wrote his next tour by trying out new material in every gig.
+As a result of this Jimmy Carr Laughs Funny started 17 April 2024.

+His first five minutes of stand-up (unpaid) was at an Islington pub, the Tut 'n' Shive, in December 1999.
+From 2000 to 2003, he started appearing regularly, around London, at Up The Creek, The Banana Cabaret and The Bearcat Comedy Club.

+He performed a revue at the Café Royal, as a part of the 2001 Edinburgh Fringe.
+Titled Rubbernecker, it also featured Ricky Gervais, Stephen Merchant and Robin Ince.

-In 2004, he threatened to sue fellow comedian Jim Davidson for using a joke that Carr considered 'his'.
+In 2004, he threatened to sue Jim Davidson for using a joke that Carr considered his own.
 The matter was dropped when it became apparent that the joke in question was an old one used for decades by many different comedians.
 He toured the country with his show A Public Display of Affection, starting on 9 April 2005 at the Gulbenkian Theatre in Canterbury and ending on 14 January 2006 at the Gielgud Theatre in London's West End.
 He also appeared at the EICC during the Edinburgh Festival in August 2005 with his Off The Telly show.
-In late November 2005, he released his second DVD, Jimmy Carr: Stand Up.

 In August 2006, he commenced the tour Gag Reflex, for which he won the 2006 British Comedy Award for "Best Live Stand-Up".
 He released his third DVD, Jimmy Carr: Comedian, in November 2007.
 In 2003, he was listed in the Observer as one of the 50 funniest acts in British comedy.
 In 2007, a poll on the Channel 4 website for 100 Greatest Stand-Ups, Jimmy Carr was 12th.
-A new national tour commenced in autumn 2007 named Repeat Offender, beginning at the Edinburgh Festival.
-In late 2008, Carr began touring his latest show, Joke Technician.
+A national tour commenced in autumn 2007 named Repeat Offender, beginning at the Edinburgh Festival.

 On 3 February 2007, Carr's performance in front of 50 people in London was broadcast simultaneously on the virtual platform Second Life.

-His Rapier Wit tour opened on 20 August 2009 with nine shows at the Edinburgh Festival before touring the UK.
+His Rapier Wit tour opened on 20 August 2009 eight shows at the Edinburgh Festival before touring the UK.
 He released a DVD entitled Jimmy Carr: Telling Jokes on 2 November 2009.
-Also in July 2009, Carr toured with Las Vegas band the Killers.
+Also on 5 and 6 July 2009, Carr was the warm up act for Las Vegas band The Killers at their DVD record gigs (Live from the Royal Albert Hall).